 The Best of Joshua Tree

 Let’s talk first about Eagle Cliff Mine.
 As with many of the mines in Joshua Tree, very few details are known about it’s history or origin.
 The earliest recorded date of information on the mine or mining homestead is around 1895.
 Several mines were established in the area, which are no longer accessible.
 However, the homestead that was creatively built into the boulders on the cliff, remains in fantastic condition.
 You will see this homestead just as it existed in the late 1800’s, virtually untouched by modern times.
 There are many old relics and original features around this homestead.
 It is illegal to remove or take ANY artifact or historic item from these areas.
 Take only memories, leave only footprints.
 Please take great care of this special place.
-The trailhead for this adventure is located at the Pine City backcountry board 34.02360, -116.07772 Backcountry, meaning there are very limited resources in this are of the park and you are pretty much on your own.
+The trailhead for this adventure is located at the Pine City backcountry board, Remember, this is the Back Country, meaning there are very limited resources in this area of the park and you are pretty much on your own.
 You won’t find bathrooms, resources or very many people coming across your path.
+Plan ahead, be prepared, know the weather & always take a GPS/SOS device if you have one.
 The backcountry board is also a place where you register your outing in these areas.
 If you plan on staying overnight, you would indicate on the board where you plan on going and how long you plan on staying.
 This way if a park ranger sees your car parked for several days, they can determine if you might need help or assistance.
 From the parking lot of trailhead, you will head out following the signs that say Queen Mine.
 This will be another mining area that you can explore quickly and easily, not much to this mine.
-In a vert short walk, you will come up to a sign with a few paragraphs about the Queen Mine.
+In a very short walk, you will come up to a sign with a few paragraphs about the Queen Mine.
 Directly across the canyon you will see parts of the mine, you will want to walk down into the canyon and back up the opposite side to the Queen Mine location.
 I must warn you ahead of time, parts of this trail can be somewhat difficult to follow.
 People have set-up numerous cairns, small rock stacks, along the way to help identify the trail.
 Be on the lookout for these as the hike continues.

 Here’s a few pictures of the inside of the homestead.
 I was very humbled by its simplicity and lack of amenities, do we really have it that bad these days?